szawrowski/caitlyn/README.md

 #### Arbitrary-precision Numbers

-Arbitrary-precision numbers provides tools for working with numbers of any size or precision, unrestricted by standard data types like `int` or `float`.
+Arbitrary-precision types provides tools for working with numbers of any size or precision, unrestricted by standard data types like `int` or `float`.
 It enables performing arithmetic operations, comparisons, and other mathematical computations with high precision, avoiding data loss due to type limitations.